St. Helen’s Catholic Primary School is the oldest Catholic Primary School in Southend and has been on the present site since 1973.

 Pupils start their 7 year journey in one of the early years foundations classes then progress through class 1 and 2 – the Key Stage 1 or infant classes and then enter the Key Stage 2 or Junior classes 3, 4, 5 and 6.
 The pupils then leave us to start their Secondary School education.

-In our opinion, St. Helen’s is a vibrant multi-cultural community where 61% of our pupils can speak at least one other language than English.
-We now say Good Morning in at least 14 different languages, including Sign Language at each whole school assembly.
+In our opinion, St. Helen’s is a vibrant multi-cultural community where 47.6% of our pupils have English as an additional language.
+We now say Good Morning in many different languages at each whole school assembly.
 Our pupils have taught us these Good Mornings – we are all learners at St. Helen’s!